1973 Rome airport attacks and hijacking: Pan Am Flight 110

-At approximately 12:51 local time in Rome, just as Flight 110 was preparing to taxi, five Palestinian people made their way through the terminal building, armed with automatic firearms and grenades.
+At approximately 12:51 local time in Rome, just as Flight 110 was preparing to taxi, five suspects made their way through the terminal building, armed with automatic firearms and grenades.
 The terrorists removed submachine guns from hand-luggage bags and began firing throughout the terminal, shattering windows and killing two people.
 Pilots and crew in the cockpit of the aircraft were able to observe travelers and airport employees in the building running for cover.
 Captain Erbeck announced over the plane's public address system that there was "some commotion" in the terminal and instructed all the people on board to get down on the floor.

 Several of the gunmen ran across the tarmac toward the Pan American jet, throwing one phosphorus incendiary and other hand grenades through the open front and rear doors of the aircraft.
 The explosions knocked crew and passengers to the ground, and the cabin filled with thick, acrid smoke from the resulting fires.
 Stewardesses were able to open the emergency exit over the wing on one side of the plane; the other exit was obstructed by gunmen.
 The crew attempted to evacuate as many passengers as possible through the available exit, but twenty-nine passengers and purser Diana Perez died on the plane, including all eleven passengers in first class.
 Four Moroccan officials heading to Iran for a visit, and Bonnie Erbeck, wife of the plane's captain, were among the dead.
 Captain Erbeck survived the attack.
 Also killed were fourteen Aramco employees and employee family members.
 The aircraft itself was destroyed.